HaxeExtension/extension-android-immersive/README.md

 * Immersive mode for Android ICS and later
 * Hiding of status bar and soft navigation keys
 * Low profile mode for devices with soft keys hiding disabled
+* Setting of status bar color when immersive mode is disabled

 ###How to Install